Euro zone yields held in check before the Fed's rate decision

 By John Geddie

-LONDON, Sept 14 Euro zone bond yields were largely on hold on Monday as investors waited to see if the Federal Reserve would raise U.S. interest rates this week for the first time in a decade, while data suggested a further slowdown in China.
+LONDON, Sept 14 Euro zone bond yields were little changed on Monday as investors waited to see if the Federal Reserve would raise U.S. interest rates for the first time in a decade this week, while data suggested a further slowdown in China.

 Markets are pricing a 30 percent chance that the Fed will raise rates at a two-day policy meeting that ends on Thursday.
 That is down from around 50 percent last month, before China devalued its currency in the face of weakening growth.

-Even if the Fed holds off, it is likely to hint a rate increase will come at its October or December meeting - keeping global financial markets focussed on the repercussions.
+Even if the Fed holds off, it is likely to hint a rate increase will come at its October or December meeting - keeping focus on the repercussions for global financial markets.

 Weekend data from China on industry and investment showed the world's second-largest economy cooling at a faster rate than expected in August, although signals from retail and housing were brighter.